TOP

 Domaine de la Bergerie

 I was first introduced to the wines of Yves Guégniard in London, tasting his most recent release from the Clos le Grand Beaupréau, a Savennières lieu-dit, alongside parallel interpretations of this terroir from Château Pierre-Bise and Domaine Ogereau.
 Although I was familiar with these latter two names, having met Claude Papin on several occasions, and having tasted his wines and those of Vincent Ogereau many times before, the names of Yves Guégniard, and of Domaine de la Bergerie, were entirely new to me.
-But that is the joy (or, from an alternative viewpoint, the tragedy) of the Loire; here is a man running a long-established domaine, the most recent of several generations of his family to do so, a vigneron clearly committed to his vines and who turns out an exemplary range of wines.
+But this is the joy (or, from an alternative viewpoint, the tragedy) of the Loire Valley; here was a man running a long-established domaine, at the time most recent of several generations of his family to do so, a vigneron clearly committed to his vines and who turns out an exemplary range of wines.
 And yet he and his domaine remained, for many years, under the radar of even a Loire-o-phile such as myself.

-Looking beyond these exalted cuvées Yves (pictured above) and Anne produce the traditional range of Anjou wines, not just the ost exalted appellations mentioned above but all the other styles for which the region is renowned, from Rosé de Loire to Anjou Gamay.
-In that respect Domaine de la Bergerie can perhaps be aligned with similar domaines, like Château Pierre-Bise and Domaine des Baumard, long established family-run businesses where the current incumbents Claude Papin and Florent Baumard turn out a similarly broad portfolio of wines.
+Looking beyond these exalted cuvées this domaine turns out the traditional range of Anjou wines, not just the most exalted appellations mentioned above but all the other styles for which the region is renowned, from Cabernet d’Anjou to Anjou Gamay.
+In that respect Domaine de la Bergerie can perhaps be aligned with similar domaines, like Château Pierre-Bise and Domaine des Baumard, long established family-run businesses where the current incumbents René Papin and Florent Baumard turn out a similarly broad portfolio of wines.
 I call them the ‘generalists’; this is not a criticism, just a recognition that the ambition here is broad, the style of wines many and varied.
-This profile examines in some detail the work on the domaine, with a detailed account of the vineyards, and a full run-down of the wines, finishing up with all my tasting notes.
-First though, it is worth exploring the domaine’s rather brief history.

 Please log in to continue reading: